snegnik/Data-Projects/README.md

 # DATA SCIENCE PROJECTS
 This repository contains my Data Analysis and Data Science Projects.
-Mostly here study projects, realized on statistic courses with using R and Python code.
+Mostly here study projects, realized on statistic courses with using Python and a little on R code.
+Most of the projects were implemented as part of the course in English.
+Therefore, project descriptions are also in English.

 ## __CONTENTS__
 ## Python